TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 36/Jeremiah 36.17.md

 ---

-And they asked Baruch, saying, Tell us now, How didst thou write all these words at his mouth?
+They asked Baruch, saying, Tell us now, How did you write all these words at his mouth?